 The other day I was looking at the Journal of the Royal Society of Arts, of which for some reason understandable only to the Almighty, I am a Fellow (Laughter) and every now and then the Royal Society has a symposium of people who discuss certain topics.
-The other day the had a great symposium on design with Prince Philip in the chair, and when I picked this out of my mail basket and glanced through it, I reminded myself of a time when I - oh, many years ago before the time of half of you - I was in England on a Parliamentary Association visit.
+The other day they had a great symposium on design with Prince Philip in the chair, and when I picked this out of my mail basket and glanced through it, I reminded myself of a time when I - oh, many years ago before the time of half of you - I was in England on a Parliamentary Association visit.
 You know how onerous that can be.

 We went to Kidderminster, and I was Attorney-General of Australia at that time so I was in charge.
 The Minager of the Kidderminster carpet factory we were visiting, he didn't know who we were and I am bound to say in his favour he couldn't have cared less.
 (Laughter) And we went along to a large display room, oh many times the size of this.
 We saw some lovely carpets and then not quite so lovely carpets and then some good carpets but not quite so lovely, and when we got to the far end, we came across a floor full of carpets of the most horrible description.
 You will all understand me when I say they were all orange and black flecks, you know.
-They were verrible.
-And in my ten innocence - this was many years ago (Laughter) - I said, "But, Sir, would anybody buy such revolting carpets as these?
+They were terrible.
+And in my then innocence - this was many years ago (Laughter) - I said, "But, Sir, would anybody buy such revolting carpets as these?
 And he looked at me and said, deadpan, "Oh, no, we make these for the Australian market".
-And I am bound to tell you that I thought he was having me on, you see, until the next time I went to a provincial town in Victoria - I won't name it - and had to stay overnight and there was the very carpet on the floor.
+And I am bound to tell you that I thoug to provincial town in Victoria - I won't name it - and had to stuy overnight and there was the very carpet on the floor.
 Well, it was no doubt having this kind of thing in mind that the Royal Society of Arts decided to have a discussion about design and I don't apologise for mentioning design because design in the textile trade will sell more than any individual salesman.
-(Hear, hear)
+(Hear, hear) It is a fundamental error to think that most people